symblai/symbl-docs/docs/developer-tools/errors.md

 Error Code | Meaning
 ---------- | -------
 200 | OK -- Success.
-201 | Accepted -- Your request is successfully accepted.
-400 | Bad Request -- Your request is invalid.
+201 | Created -- Your request is successfully led to creation of resource 400 | Bad Request -- Your request is invalid.
 401 | Unauthorized -- Your API key is invalid.
 403 | Forbidden